-defect density

-Number of defects per unit of product size (e.g., problem reports per 1000 lines of code).
+defect density Number of defects per unit of product size (e.g., problem reports per 1000 lines of code).

-defined process

-See Chapter 3 for an explanation of how "defined process" is used in the CMMI Product Suite.
+defined process See Chapter 3 for an explanation of how "defined process"

-derived measures

-Data resulting from the mathematical function of two or more base measures.
+derived measures Data resulting from the mathematical function of two or more base measures.
 (See "base measure.")